-We commenced operating as a public company on June 28, 2017.
-During the remainder of 2017, our Board of Directors held three meetings.
+Our Board of Directors held seven meetings during 2018.
 During certain meetings of our Board of Directors, the independent directors also met separately in executive sessions without management present to discuss various matters.
-During that same period, our Audit Committee held four meetings.
-Our Compensation Committee and Nominating and Corporate Governance Committee did not hold in-person meetings during that time, but the Chairs of each committee were actively working with management in 2017 to develop processes and agendas for future meetings, and the Compensation Committee took action on a variety of matters by unanimous written consent in lieu of holding formal meetings.
-Each of our directors attended at least 75% of the aggregate total number of meetings held by the Board of Directors and all committees on which he or she served during 2017.
+During 2018, our Audit Committee held six meetings, our Compensation Committee held six meetings and our Nominating and Corporate Governance Committee held two meetings.
+Each of our directors attended at least 75% of the aggregate total number of meetings held by the Board of Directors and all committees on which he or she served during 2018.
+Although we do not have a policy on director attendance at our annual meetings of stockholders, directors are encouraged to attend all annual meetings.
+Each of our then-current directors attended our annual meeting of stockholders held in May 2018.